July 31st 2025

 The St Pius X Parish School Community acknowledges the Gunditjmara / Marr Nation people who have educated children on these lands for thousands of years.

-Prayer
+Our Prayer Space

 A Note from our Principal